The baby name Cotina was a top debut name in 1972, coming out of nowhere to be given to an impressive 109 baby girls that year:

 - 1971: unlisted

 But that’s not all.
 The popularity of similar names — most notably Katina — spiked in ’72 as well:

 It took me a while to come up with a decent theory for this one, as the only person the search engines kept directing me to was Greek actress Katina Paxinou (1900-1973).

 I was stuck until, in a decades-old Village Voice article, I spotted a reference to a fictional soap-opera baby named Katina.
 She was “born” in early 1972 on the CBS soap Where the Heart Is (1969-1973).

-Expectant parents tend to pay particular attention to TV babies, and soap operas have historically influenced baby name rankings quite a bit, so the double-whammy of a baby born on a soap opera must have had some sort of impact.
+Expectant parents tend to pay particular attention to TV babies, and soap operas have historically influenced baby name rankings quite a bit, so the one-two punch of a baby born on a soap opera must have had some sort of impact.